 - Predictive modeling — Students learn how to use statistics to develop tools that can analyze mass amounts of data.
 The course refers to real-life examples, covering linear models as well as advanced models such as data clustering and classification and regression trees (CART).

 - Machine learning — This course specifically covers machine learning using R/Python programming.
 Topics include generalized additive models, support vector machines, tree-based models, and more.

 Completing coursework like this helps ensure that graduates have the skills they need to enter and be successful in the workforce.
 Thanks to the program’s project-based learning approach, graduates will have a portfolio of work that is ready to show employers.

 Learn More About a Master of Science in Data Science

-For those who want to continue their education, Maryville University also offers an online Master of Science in Data Science.
+For those who want to continue their education, Maryville University also offers a data science bachelor degree online.
 This additional credential allows for a more in-depth understanding of data science issues, helping better position graduates to climb the career ladder and rise to more senior roles.